abstractfactory/rfc/spec32.md

 ```

-The above diagram illustrates the general process.
-There is a key for each software executable, as per RFC21, but also a key per plug-in and its version.
-The plug-in key is resolved into either
+The above diagram illustrates a general process.
+There is a key for each software executable, as per RFC21, and a key for each plug-in and version.
+All keys are resolved into either an absolute path, environment variable or flag.

-# Architecture